Battle of Évora (1808): Rebellion

-After hearing of Belesta's defection on 9 June, Junot plotted to disarm Caraffa's division.
+After hearing of Belestá's defection on 9 June, Junot plotted to disarm Caraffa's division.
 Ordered to Junot's headquarters, the Spanish general was placed in custody.
 Caraffa's troops were either directed to appear at military reviews or to shift positions.
 While the Spanish units were carrying out these orders, they were suddenly encircled by French troops and made prisoners.
 The only unit that escaped intact was the Reina Light Cavalry Regiment Nr.
 2 when its colonel disregarded his instructions and escaped to Porto.
 Elements of the Murcia and Valencia Infantry Regiments also got away, fleeing to Badajoz.
 But Junot caught 6,000 of Caraffa's soldiers and put them aboard prison hulks in Lisbon's harbor.
 The French officers in charge of the forts had orders to sink the vessels if the prisoners tried to escape.
 The Spaniards were only released after the Convention of Cintra.

 On 16 June, the rebellion spread to the south, when the Portuguese town of Olhão in Algarve Province rose against the French.
 On the 18th, the citizens of Faro followed suit.
 The French governor of Algarve, General of Brigade Antoine Maurin was seized in his sick bed and, together with 70 French soldiers, bundled on board a British warship as prisoners.
 Colonel Maransin gathered the one battalion each of the Légion du Midi and the 26th Line Infantry Regiment that served as the garrison of Algarve.
 With these 1,200 men, Maransin withdrew to Mértola.
 The insurgents did not pursue.